A Leading Breast Augmentation Surgeon

 Breast Augmentation Procedure Description

 Breast augmentation surgery in Philadelphia is performed on an outpatient basis.
-General anesthesia is utilized when placing breast implants.
-Your breast implant surgeon will make a tiny incision beneath your breast, around your nipple or underneath your breast tissue and muscle.
+General anesthesia is utilized during breast augmentation.
+Your breast surgeon will make a tiny incision beneath your breast, around your nipple or underneath your breast tissue and muscle.
 There are advantages to each one of these breast augmentation techniques.
 Once the incision is made, Dr. Brandow will then insert your breast implant into the breast pocket and close the incision.
-Dr. Brandow will discuss these breast augmentation techniques in more detail during your consultation for breast implants in Philadelphia.
+Dr. Brandow will discuss these breast augmentation techniques in more detail during your consultation for breast augmentation in Philadelphia.

 Recuperation and Healing After Breast Augmentation in Philadelphia

-Other Options to Enhance Breast Implants in Philadelphia
+Other Options to Enhance Breast Augmentation in Philadelphia

 Breast augmentation can be combined with a breast lift to further enhance the appearance of your breasts.
 Breast lift surgery can address sagging breast skin due to aging, pregnancy and breastfeeding.
 Drooping skin can lead to a loss of youthful firmness in the breasts.
 A breast lift can restore natural-looking definition, while also reshaping the nipples and surrounding areolas.
 You and Dr. Brandow will discuss if combination breast enhancement is right for you during your breast augmentation consultation at our Philadelphia offices.

 Insurance Guidelines for Breast Augmentation in Philadelphia

 Breast augmentation is considered a cosmetic procedure and is not usually covered by insurance.
 Typically, the patient is fully responsible for payment.

 Notes on Getting Breast Augmentation in Philadelphia